Youngsters Celebrate Diversity at Beacon

 The Celebrating Diversity, Challenging Prejudice exhibition continues until November 5 and is free for Copeland Pass holders.
 For more information contact 01946 592302 or visit the Beacon website at www.thebeacon-whitehaven.co.uk.

-Keep up to date with latest news.
+Keep up to date with archive.